-The outcome was considered by most to be a stunning upset.
+The outcome of the 2016 US Presidential election was considered by most to be a stunning upset.
 Most, including Donald Trump’s campaign staff, were surprised by the results.

 Nearly every election forecast had predicted Hillary Clinton.
 Most probability tables estimated Clinton with a 60%-90% chance of winning in the 24 hours prior to the election.

 An overwhelming number of newspaper columnists and journalists predicted a Clinton win.